 After deregulation, the Public Utility Commission of Texas decided that it was too complicated a system.

-Now Retail Electric Providers (REPs) have one a few ways they structure their plans, each of which has different contract terms as well as its own advantages and disadvantages.
+Now Retail Electric Providers (REPs) have a few ways they structure their plans, each of which has different contract terms as well as its own advantages and disadvantages.

-The simplest plan is the Fixed Rate plan – this means that for the entire term of your contract, which is typically a minimum of three months but can go up to 24 months, your rate will not change.
+The simplest plan is the Fixed Rate energy plan – this means that for the entire term of your contract, which is typically a minimum of three months but can go up to 24 months, your rate will not change.

 This is easy for you because there’s no real guesswork involved – you know what your rate is going to be when you wake up tomorrow and next week and next month right up until your contract term ends.

-Not so great if the rates drop and you end up paying more than everybody else, though, and of course you’re almost certain not to get the same rate if you re-up your contract.
+Not so great if the rates drop and you end up paying more than everybody else, though, and of course, you’re almost certain not to get the same rate if you re-up your contract.
 But you never know: you might luck into a lower rate.